Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Graph Algorithms.md

 > Laplacian matrix of  a  graph $G$ with `weighted matrix` $W$ is ${L^{W}=D-W}$, where $D$ is the degree matrix of $G$.
 > We often denote $L(G)$ simply by $L$ or $\triangle$.

-If $\triangledown$ is the incidence matrix of the graph, teh Laplacians is
+If $\triangledown$ is the incidence matrix of the graph, the Laplacians are defined as
 $$L=\triangle =\triangledown^T\triangledown.$$
 So $(Lf)(v_i)=\sum_{i\sim j}f(v_i)-f(v_j)$.